-We aspire to high academic standards and support the personal growth of all our students.
-We are committed to student learning that culminates in identified student outcomes.
+We are committed to high academic standards and support the personal growth of all our students.
+Our dedication to student learning culminates in high level of student achievement.

 STEWARDSHIP AND SUSTAINABILITY

 We are responsible for utilizing and developing our human, environmental, and fiscal resources efficiently and effectively and in a manner consistent with the principles of health and sustainability.